BingHawk/SE4GI_project/README.md

 Repo for project in POLIMI course

-Documents can be found on the in the "DocumentFiles" folder
+Documents can be found on the in the "DocumentationFiles" folder

 # Guide to run the project: